MicrosoftDocs/Viva/Viva/glint/setup/360-live-cycle-actions.md

 For opted out subjects, the admin can:

 - See the opt-out date
-- Re-open and extend the 360 due date
+- Reopen and extend the 360 due date
 - Delete the subject from the cycle